 Erma Franklin born 1938, similarly started out in gospel choirs and singing back up vocals for her sister.
 She was discovered by Berry Gordy and Billy Davis, who promised to record with her once they started their label.
 Sadly for Erma, things didn’t work out at that time so she went to college instead.
 Gordy eventually recorded these songs, including ‘Sweetest Feeling’ with other artists and then started Motown.

-After college Erma signed to Epic records and released her first album in 1962, ‘My Name is Erma’.
+After college Erma signed to Epic records and released her first album in 1962, ‘Her Name Is Erma’.
 However it did not sell well and she spent most of this decade as a back up singer for Lloyd Price.
 By the late sixties producer Bert Berns tempted her back to the recording studio and hoped to turn her into a star, but fate would soon intervene.

 The story of these sisters is also a cautionary tale about how songs were written, distributed and recorded in the 60s – a way that seems archaic now in a world where an artist’s personal vision is key to a song’s success.
 Few artists back then wrote their own songs, even less female artists were given the chance to do so.
 Therefore they were at the mercy of the songwriters who allowed their songs to be covered by any multitude of artists, even in short spaces of time.
 It didn’t help that many black artists found their songs being covered by white artists who had an easier route to chart success.